 The Geological Exhibition displays minerals, fossils and rock samples from all over Hungary.

-The Museum is open on Wednesdays from 10am to 4pm.
+The museum can be visited on Wednesdays from 10am to 4pm.

 Address: 1143-Budapest, 14 Stefánia St.